<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=690758617926394&amp;ev=PageView&amp;noscript=1">

 U.S. v.
 Fior D’Italia, Inc. was a landmark Supreme Court case back in 2002.

-The IRS had discovered the tip income reported for cash tips was significantly less than tip income reported for charge tips by the restaurant.
+The IRS discovered that the tip income reported for cash tips was significantly less than the tip income reported for charge tips by the restaurant.

 Ultimately, after going through sales receipts for years, the IRS calculated the average tip percentage for charge tips, then applied that same percentage to cash receipts.
 Since the amount the IRS came up with was much higher than what the restaurant had reported and paid, the IRS then demanded the restaurant pay the difference.